weymann/OH3-MyBMW-Drops/README.md

 1. the [Thing Type](#things) and
 2. the [Properties](#properties) mentioned in Services

-Different channel groups are clustering all informations.
+Different channel groups are clustering all information.
 Check for each group if it's supported by your vehicle.

 Please note **this isn't a real-time binding**.